ding-lab/BreakPointSurveyor/H_Contig/README.md

 2. `BreakpointParser.R`: Creates SBP file by merging a pair of pSBP lines based on query_name to create the SBP.
 Segments Sa and Sb correspond to left and right end of chimeric segment, resp.
 Multiple breakpoints per contig result in multiple (N-1) lines in BreakpointParser
-3. `SBPprocessor.R`: creates simple BPC (aka rSBP = reduced SBP) file with human, virus breakpoint positions (1-index format) A qSBP file is optionally generated which gives information about paired breakpoints (more than one breakpoint per contig)
+3. `SBPprocessor.R`: creates simple BPC (aka rSBP = reduced SBP) file with chromA/chromB breakpoint positions (1-index format)
+    A qSBP file is optionally generated which gives information about paired breakpoints (more than one breakpoint per contig)

 Tigra-sv sometimes creates pathologically long contig names which makes samtools (and pysam) choke.  `qname_convert.py` shortens QNAMEs in all SAM files to a hex string using an MD5 hash.